-PROPHETS: Unnamed, but from the Lord (Ether 9:28).
+1. Prophets: Unnamed, but from the Lord (Ether 9:28).

-MESSAGE: "That [the people] must prepare the way of the Lord or there should come a curse upon the face of the land; yea, even there should be a great famine, in which they should be destroyed if they did not repent" (v 28)
+2. Message: "That [the people] must prepare the way of the Lord or there should come a curse upon the face of the land; yea, even there should be a great famine, in which they should be destroyed if they did not repent" (Ether 9:28).

-RESPONSE OF THE PEOPLE: "But the people believed not the words of the prophets, but they cast them out; and some of them they cast into pits and left them to perish" (v 29).
+3. Response of the People: "But the people believed not the words of the prophets, but they cast them out; and some of them they cast into pits and left them to perish" (Ether 9:29).

-OUTCOME: This time the government did not protect the prophets in freedom to teach repentance in the land, but threatened the lives of the prophets.
-"And it came to pass that they did all these things according to the commandment of the king, Heth" (v 29) Consequently, judgments: "And it came to pass that there began to be a great dearth upon the land, and the inhabitants began to be destroyed exceedingly fast" (v 30).
+4. Outcome: This time the government did not protect the prophets to teach repentance freely in the land, but instead threatened the lives of the prophets.
+"And it came to pass that they did all these things according to the commandment of the king, Heth" (Ether 9:29).
+Consequently, judgments ensued: "And it came to pass that there began to be a great dearth upon the land, and the inhabitants began to be destroyed exceedingly fast" (Ether 9:30).
 Upon threat of destruction by poisonous serpents and drought, the people "began to repent of their iniquities and cry unto the Lord.
-And it came to pass that when they had humbled themselves sufficiently before the Lord he did send rain upon the face of the earth; and the people began to revive again" (vv 34-35).
+And it came to pass that when they had humbled themselves sufficiently before the Lord he did send rain upon the face of the earth; and the people began to revive again" (Ether 9:34-35).